MerlinRose2000/Regexulous/Develop/regexulous.md

 ### Character Classes

 You can designate particular character sets that can be utilized in a search pattern by using character classes.
-To match any number (0–9), for instance, use \d; to match any alphabetic letter (a–zA–Z0-9), use \w.
+To match any number (0–9), for instance, use \\d; to match any alphabetic letter (a–zA–Z0-9), use \\w.

 ### Flags

 Flags can also be used by regexes to change how they behave.
 With the help of these flags, you may modify the behavior of the regex, enabling it to match on many lines or making it case-insensitive.
+Different components you may find in a string of code to indentify flags include the Case Sensitive 'i' to ignore letter case, the Global 'g' to find all matches, and the Multiline 'm', which can change the behaviors of a Caret '^' and the Dollar Sign '$'.

 ### Grouping and Capturing

 Regexes are not limited to matching text strings; they can also capture all or part of a match and group them together.
 If you wish to save a portion of the matched text for later use, this is helpful.
-For instance, using the the Parenthases
+For instance, using the Parentheses '()' aides in creating a capturing group, and using the Parentheses with an interrogation point and colon '(?: ) aides in non-capturing groups.

 ### Bracket Expressions

 Bracket expressions allow you to specify a set of characters that you want to match.
-You enclose these characters within Square Brackets '[]'.
+You enclose these characters within Square Brackets '[]', and a example for this is if you want to match lowercase letters, or even match digits, you can input [a-z] or [0-9].

 ### Greedy and Lazy Match